 Enjoy an easier, more accurate, and less frustrating way to help designers and engineers come together around designs before development.
 No more long email threads and endless rounds of revision!

 Inspect for consumer plans only works with Sketch or Photoshop documents synced to prototypes via the Craft Sync plugin.
 All artboards from your Sketch or Photoshop document will be Inspect-ready.

-Enterprise users and existing Inspect Public Beta users will be able to continue to use server-size extraction for Sketch documents (via drag and drop method, InVision sync, Dropbox or Box sync, and Craft Sync).
+Enterprise users and existing Inspect Public Beta users will be able to continue to use server-side extraction for Sketch documents (via drag and drop method, and Craft Sync).

-Note: Inspect will always be available in the console footer, but will display a warning message for screens that were not generated from a Sketch or Photoshop file.
+Note: You must sync your screens with Craft Sync in order to access Inspect.
+Inspect will always be available in the console footer, but will display a warning message for screens that were not generated or updated from Craft Sync.

 The Inspect UI is broken down into a few different components:

 - Tools (at the top): Here you’ll find a selector tool, an eyedropper tool, a magnifier glass for zooming, and a hand tool for dragging your screen.

 - Layers Panel (on the left-hand side): You can browse the groups and layers found within your artboard in your source file, selecting each individual element or group.
 The layers panel displays all the layers in the exact order, layer type and hierarchy found in the source Sketch file.